ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/02-repro-problem.md

 objectives:
 - "Show some of the evidence that reproducibility is causing issues in neuroscience."
 keypoints:
-- "Ir-Repeoducibility costs society dearly"
+- "Ir-reproducibility costs society dearly"

 ---